kanaria69/Mainecoco/README.md

-## What do you call two barracuda fish?
-A Pairacuda!
+## Have you ever heard of a music group called Cellophane?
+They mostly wrap.